-We must help: we can (and should) work to increase the well-being of the most vulnerable populations.
+We must help: we can (and should) work to increase the well-being of communities subjected to traumatic conditions and events.

-We must equalize opportunity: all adults should have a chance to find a rewarding livelihood through access to markets.
+We must equalize opportunity: the work must create opportunities for marginalized or recovering adults to find a rewarding livelihood through access to markets.

 Markets provide the best tool: market-based innovation and entrepreneurship are the best way to get this work done.